worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/password-manager-guidelines.md

 Password that protects confidential data should be at least 15 characters long (preferably more than 30 if allowed) and consist of completely random numbers, letters and symbols.
 For example, `mPFaAse&9x^R9vxg2*8ZA2BFik#KyXuj`.
-No one can memorize such passwords by heart, but password managers makes it easy to create, securely store and work with such passwords.
+No one can memorize such passwords by heart, but password managers make it easy to create, securely store and work with such passwords.

 ## Password managers make it easy to use super-strong passwords